Nizam Mamode: Later career

 From October 2022 to May 2023, Mamode worked on establishing a transplant programme in Mauritius.

 Mamode volunteered with Medical Aid for Palestinians in Gaza from mid-August to mid-September 2024.
 While working at Nasser Hospital, he treated victims of Israeli drone strikes and testified before the UK Parliament about the deliberate targeting of civilians, especially children.
 Mamode described regularly operating on children who had been shot by hovering drones while lying on the ground after bombings, highlighting the severe conditions faced by children and healthcare workers in Gaza.

 The Crown

-Following advice from surgeons Harold Ellis and Pankaj Chandak, Mamode appeared as Sir Clement Price Thomas, the lead surgeon, in Stephen Daldry's 2016 Netflix series The Crown, in which he and his team showed how King George VI's cancerous lung was removed at Buckingham Palace in 1951.
+Following advice from surgeons Harold Ellis and Pankaj Chandak, Mamode appeared as Sir Clement Price Thomas, the lead surgeon, in Stephen Daldry's 2016 Netflix series The Crown (first episode), in which he and his team showed how King George VI's cancerous lung was removed at Buckingham Palace in 1951.